chen-196-hub/Fibonacci-number/README.md

 # tip

-fork this repo to your github and clone then you can start
+fork this repo to your github and clone　it then you can start

 ### build
 ```